 Canadians have a sleep problem, and that often means we also have a job problem.
 We’re not getting enough sleep (especially on work nights), so much so, the Centre for Disease says sleep deprivation is a Public Epidemic!

-Entrepreneurs and shift workers are particularly susceptible to lack of sleep given the pressures and massive workloads that are common for business owners and changing work schedules!
+Entrepreneurs and shift workers are particularly susceptible to lack of sleep and snoring, given the pressures and massive workloads that are common for business owners and changing work schedules!
 But insufficient sleep will cost you in every way — physically, mentally, financially, and on the job.

 How Great Sleep Helps